-There is no membership in an organisational sense, but the ULT welcomes as Associates those who are in sympathy with the values, aims and teachings of the Ancient Wisdom.
+There is no membership in an organisational sense, but the ULT welcomes as Associates those who are in sympathy with the values, aims and teachings of the Perennial Wisdom.
+You do not need to become an Associate to attend meetings or take the Correspondence Course.

-There are no costs or fees involved in becoming an associate but nor does it confer any special benefits or privileges.
-No-one is ever asked or pressured to become an associate.
-It is simply a voluntary decision to make an outer expression of one’s inner commitment to the work of researching for oneself and spreading these enlightening teachings from the Ages.
+There are no costs or fees in becoming an associate, it does not confer any special privileges other than those won from work in understanding the philosophy.
+No-one is asked to become an associate, it is a voluntary decision that registers one’s inner commitment to the work of researching for oneself the teachings of the Ages, and applying them as one sees fit.

-One becomes an associate by signing one’s name on what is called the Associates Card, a yellow card which contains the ULT Declaration on one side and the associate form on the other.
+One becomes an associate by signing one’s name on the Associate’s card, a yellow card on which is printed the ULT Declaration of Policy on one side and the associate form on the other.

 The cards are available at all Lodges or study groups, or you can request it to be sent by mail by contacting one’s local Lodge or the Los Angeles Lodge.